tlavette/cmpe283assignment-2/README.md

 **Puja Kumari**
 * Confirmed the VM module and kernel were successfully running.
 * Performed a collaborative review of the requirements to determine the resources needed to complete for assignment-2.
-* Created Nested VM and installed build-essential cpuid package.
+*	Installed the nested Ubuntu VM inside the outer VM
+* As part of nested VM installation, installed other packages like Virt-Manger, and downloaded OS iso images.
 * Performed code update of CPUID leaf node %eax=0x4FFFFFFE
 * Created and compiled test program
 * Collect and compile documentation.